cohure/CHR2025-website/content/venue/conference-social-event.md

     <figcaption>Image credit: </figcaption>
 </figure> -->

-Join us for the conference dinner on the 11th of December at (place not yet confirmed).
+Join us for the conference dinner on the 11th of December at <a href="https://www.comealamaison.lu/">Come à la Maison</a>.

 We look forward to sharing this special dining experience with you.
-Be sure to register for the CHR 2025 conference and conference social event (place not yet confirmed).
+Be sure to register for the CHR 2025 conference and conference social event.

 <h2 id = "conference-dinner-transport">Conference Dinner Transport</h2>